 Local communities benefit from a better understanding of how oil revenues are allocated.

 Finally, civil society improves its links with investors and international organizations.
 The EITI promotes good governance which strengthens public institutions and raises civic awareness.

-In addition to its commitment to the EITI, Total reports payments made by the Group's extractive companies to the governments, States and territories in which it operates.
-It details the total amount and type of payment, by country, by project and by government in its annual reference document.
+In addition to our commitment to the EITI, we report payments made by the Group's extractive companies to the governments, States and territories in which we operate.
+We detail the total amount and type of payment, by country, by project and by government in our annual reference document.